peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 #14.
 JANE (in picture format )

-15. To test if specific ecological traits of the ant host species are structuring the phylogeny of CRESS viruses, I used Bayesian tip-association significance testing (BaTS).
+15. To test if specific ecological traits of the ant host species are structuring the ant-associated CRESS virus phylogeny, I used Bayesian tip-association significance testing (BaTS).
+The input is basically an association matrix between the virus and the specific ecological trait of the ant host sample.
+The input files for each ecological trait tested is in "Phylogenetics_data."
 The output for these files are in the file called **BaTS_output.txt** in the Phylogenetics_data folder.

 BaTS analysis for ant species diet (omnivorous, carnivorous, or herbivorous)
 ```sh